-This special track offers you the opportunity to study European and Dutch culture from one of the oldest and most beautiful cities in the Netherlands; the city of Utrecht.
+This special track offers you the opportunity to study European and Dutch culture in one of the oldest and most beautiful cities in the Netherlands: the city of Utrecht.
 During the first two weeks you will analyse Europe’s cultural pluralism and its varied identities that still exist today.
 The topics you will study will help you to understand the complicated structure of Europe.
 We will shed some light on the motives for integration as well as the obstacles on the way to European unity.
 Lectures will focus on the history, social and economic structures, culture, and current political and social debates within the wider European community.
 In light of these last topics you will go on multiple field trips related to these topics.

 After the first two weeks you will focus more specifically on the Netherlands and on Dutch identity.
 Each week will have its own theme, the first of which is Dutch identity and history.
 The lectures will give you an insight into the distinctive historical periods of Dutch history.
 Topics that will be discussed include: development of the Netherlands during the Middle Ages, the Dutch religious landscape and the prints and cartography of the Dutch Golden Age.